Dilant/B2METutorial/src/en/start/road-generator.md

 `Create → Road Generator`

-The start part will only introduce common usages and parameters.
+The start section will only introduce common usages and parameters.
 The crucial parameters are:

 - `Generator Type`
 - `Length`